Firescar96/blockapps-docs/source/index.md

 curl "http://stablenet.blockapps.net/query/block"
 ```

->The above command returns JSON structured like this:
+>The command at right returns JSON structured like this:

 ```json
 [